The Localism Act was introduced in November 2011.

 Community right to bid

-The LGA, in partnership with Locality, have published guidance on the community right to bid and asset transfer for Officers and councilors
+The LGA, in partnership with Locality, have published guidance on the community right to bid and asset transfer for Officers and councillors.

-Further information on the Community Right to bid can be can be found on here
+Further information on the community right to bid can be can be found here

 The Localism Act introduced statutory neighbourhood planning in England.